MeCryptoCookie/opensea-discord-bot/README.md

-# Pixlton - RobroCarl
+# Pixlton - RobroCarl Sales Version

 This is RobroCarl.
-He can do stuff.
+He can send sales to Discord.